 If you’re struggling to find new photography ideas in your own home, now is probably the best time to bring them out, digitize them, and save them to keep them accessible even if the physical prints get damaged.

 You can use software such as Photomyne to help you in this process.
 We recently reviewed Photomyne on our website.
 This is an Ai-based algorithm designed for scanning multiple paper prints in one go.
 The software can also automatically crop the images and then enhance them.
 The final thing that they can do is save the images on to a digital album.

 11. Get a Loupedeck

-If you are in a country that’s still having its e-commerce platforms operational or still allowing the delivery of non-essential items, you can pick up new hardware for your computer or your camera.
+If you are in a country that still has operational e-commerce platforms or still allows the delivery of non-essential items, you can pick up new hardware for your computer or your camera.
 One item that we strongly recommend is a Loupedeck.

 Loupedeck is a photo editing console designed for a variety of photo editing software including Lightroom.
 It comes with a range of dedicated buttons and knobs and dials for easy access to key functions inside a photo editing software and to ensure faster and precise editing workflow.
 There are also specialized Loupedeck consoles designed for video editing purposes as well.

-12. Get a New Photo or Video Editing Software
+12. Get New Photo or Video Editing Software

 One thing that doesn’t require physical delivery is software.
 You just have to subscribe or make a one-time purchase and download.
 If you always wanted to try out that new piece of photo editing or video editing software now is the perfect time to do that.